 Julianne Simpson, John Rylands Library, University of Manchester

 The editors encourage the submission of cross disciplinary articles that enhance the scholarship and understanding of the collections.
 Full length articles as well as short review pieces and notes on particular collections, exhibitions and recent acquisitions are welcome.
-Please see the guidelines below for preparing and submitting an article.
+Please see the journal guidelines for preparing and submitting an article.
 See the journal author resources for more information on how to write and prepare your article and other MUP policies.

-Bulletin of the John Rylands Library is distributed worldwide for Manchester University Press by Turpin Distribution.
+Bulletin of the John Rylands Library is distributed worldwide by Manchester University Press.